Iceland: Week 36

 Anyway, here’s what I’m planning to take this semester:

 One note is that The Arctic Circle is sort of a mini-course centered around the Arctic Circle Assembly, held in Reykjavík October 16–18.
-This is the main international forum for the Arctic Council, which I would be attending anyway.
+This is the main international forum for Arctic topics, which I would be attending anyway.
 I’m viewing this less as a extra course and more as a way to ensure that I get the most out of the conference.
 Aside from that anomaly, the other six classes meet once a week for anywhere between 1.5 and 3 hours.
 I have classes on campus every weekday except Tuesday.

 I had a moment this week when I realized I really needed to figure out an organizational system to manage all the readings I’ll be doing.
 I felt much better after I remembered and reinstalled Zotero, a free and open-source application which lets you organize documents, associate them with notes, and manage citations.
 It converts PDF highlights, syncs everything between Mac and iOS, integrates with Google Docs, and keeps track of your spot in a PDF when you switch devices.
 I feel dumb for not using this when I wrote my book.